A Problem Shared—DoNotPay’s Guide to a Joint Power of Attorney

 You can set up a joint POA document by yourself, and some states even provide a template for you to use to ensure you comply with state legislation.

 Another solution is to hire a lawyer to prepare a power of attorney letter, but doing this can quickly become expensive.

-A better option is to let DoNotPay do the work for you—we can help you set up your joint power of attorney online in a few clicks!
+A better option is to let DoNotPay do the work for you—we can help you !

 Preparing your joint POA with DoNotPay can be done in a few minutes—here’s what you need to do: